sooriyaarachchi/pybites.github.io-src/content/codechallenge15.md

 * Bob’s [Weather Compare App Code](https://github.com/pybites/100DaysOfCode/tree/master/013) (post coming soon!)
 * The offical [Flask documentation](http://flask.pocoo.org/docs/0.12/)
 * This [beginner video series](https://www.youtube.com/watch?v=ZVGwqnjOKjk&list=PL6gx4Cwl9DGDi9F_slcQK7knjtO8TUvUs) from *The New Boston*
+* If you're serious about learning Flask and Python web development checkout [Real Python](https://realpython.com), they have top-notch material on this subject.

 ## Getting ready

 See [our INSTALL doc](https://github.com/pybites/challenges/blob/master/INSTALL.md) how to fork [our challenges repo](https://github.com/pybites/challenges) to get cracking.
-If you want to share your solution do [a PR](https://github.com/pybites/challenges/compare) and we will add it to [our community branch](https://github.com/pybites/challenges/tree/community) and link to it in our end-of-the-week review.
+We will update this doc today with more specific instructions how to submit your solution to our community branch (and end-of-the-week review) via PR.

 ## Archive